I was pleased to contribute an essay to The Revelator recently. It begins…

 Like the birds on our plates.

-John is co-author, with Midge Raymond, of the mystery Devils Island.
-He is also author of the novels The Tourist Trail and Where Oceans Hide Their Dead.
-Co-founder of Ashland Creek Press and editor of Writing for Animals (also now a writing program).
+John is an award-winning author of stories, novels and plays.
+He is author of THE STANDING DEAD, coming in 2027.
+He is also author of the novels The Tourist Trail and Where Oceans Hide Their Dead and co-author of the mystery Devils Island.
+He is editor of Writing for Animals (also now a writing program).
 More at JohnYunker.com.